nRF Connect SDK Intermediate

 5 Create the device driver definition

 In this step, we need to design the helper macro (CUSTOM_BME280_DEFINE) responsible for device driver definition for a given device tree node.
-In the next step, we will use this macro for every enabled device tree node compatible with our driver.
-Macro contains 3 parts:
+In the next step, we will use this macro for every enabled device tree node that is compatible with our driver.
+Macro contains three parts:

 • Device`s data structure template- It creates a data structure instance for a given device tree node